Catarina Ferreira - POSTDOCTORAL Fellow

 AREAS OF INTEREST

-I am interested in long-term memory retrieval, concretely in understanding how memories are retrieved, and why some memory representations become increasingly stronger while others fade out.
+I am a British Academy Postdoctoral Fellow interested in long-term memory retrieval, concretely in understanding how memories are retrieved, and why some memory representations become increasingly stronger while others fade out.
 On my postdoctoral grant, I aim to investigate how actively retrieving a representation (through testing, for instance) changes it, and what neural mechanisms modulate these changes and potentiate long-term retention.
 I am using a range of behavioural and neuroimaging techniques (such as fMRI) in order to investigate these issues.

 Guo, Y.; Schmitz, T., Mur, M., Ferreira, C.S., & Anderson, M.C.
 (2018).
 A supramodal role of the basal ganglia in memory and motor inhibition: Meta-analytic evidence.
 Neuropsychologia, 108, 117-134.